-- Remain up to date in the development and the allocation of funds for transportation planning-specific programs included in various funding programs such as: MAP-21 / FAST Act; Senate Bill 1, Road Repair and Accountability Act of 2017, Active Transportation Program, Sustainable Communities, Reconnecting Communities, Clean California, Active Transportation Program, Highway Safety Improvement Program.
-(Quarterly/As needed, ICLTC staff) - 2.
-Community Engagement Through outreach, public meetings, web surveys, and internal process ensure that transportation planning projects address the needs and issues of all constituents, whether urban, rural, traditional vehicles, electric vehicles, human powered or other.
-(As needed, ICLTC staff, consultant) - 3.
-Assist with planning, CEQA and/or NEPA review of local projects and Caltrans projects to ensure consistency and compliance with regional planning documents.
+- 1. Remain up to date in the development and the allocation of funds for transportation planning-specific programs included in various funding programs such as: IIJA; Senate Bill 1, Road Repair and Accountability Act of 2017, Active Transportation Program, Sustainable Communities, Reconnecting Communities, Clean California, BUILD, RTA, Active Transportation Program, Highway Safety Improvement Program.
+(Quarterly/As needed, ICLTC staff) - Community Engagement Through outreach, public meetings, web surveys, and internal process ensure that transportation planning projects address the needs and issues of all constituents, whether urban, rural, traditional vehicles, electric vehicles, human powered or other.
+(As needed, ICLTC staff, consultant)

+- 3. Assist with planning, CEQA and/or NEPA review of local projects and Caltrans projects to ensure consistency and compliance with regional planning documents.
 This task will not involve any site-specific environmental survey.
 (As needed, ICLTC staff) - 4.
-Engage consultant(s) to assist the City of Bishop and the County to develop grant proposals. - 5.
+Engage consultant(s) to assist the City of Bishop, Tribal governments and the County to develop grant proposals (Q1-Q4, as needed, ICLTC staff/consultant) - 5.
+Engage with the Bishop Paiute Tribe to collaborate on a Cycle 8 ATP grant application - 6.
 Ensure that safety, connectivity, and Complete Streets are considered in the preparation of grant proposals for proposed local and Caltrans projects.
-(As needed, ICLTC staff) - 6.
+(As needed, ICLTC staff) - 7.
 Coordinate Statewide Integrated Traffic Records System (SWITRS) and other collision databases from local law enforcement agencies (CHP, Inyo County Sheriff, and Bishop Police) to identify, prioritize and incorporate safety considerations into the planning of transportation projects and incorporate into grant proposals.
-(Q1-Q4, as needed, ICLTC staff/consultant) - 7.
+(Q1-Q4, as needed, ICLTC staff/consultant) - 8.
 Review data from local law enforcement and resource management agencies to identify, prioritize and incorporate measures into planning for transportation projects involving wildlife movement and related traffic safety.
-(Q1-Q4, as needed, ICLTC, consultant) - 8.
+(Q1-Q4, as needed, ICLTC, consultant) - 9.
 Participate and sponsor planning activities related to access and circulation at the Bishop Airport.
-(Quarterly, As needed) - Participate in public meetings and transportation studies to identify and match appropriate local projects with funding sources to address local and regional transportation needs.
-(As needed, ICLTC staff, consultant)
+(Quarterly, As needed) - 10.
+Participate in public meetings and transportation studies to identify and match appropriate local projects with funding sources to address local and regional transportation needs.

-- 10. The ICLTC shall use performance measures in the evaluation of projects for potential grant proposals.
 (As needed, ICLTC staff, consultant) - 11.
-Coordinate and consult with the five Tribal Governments.
+The ICLTC shall use performance measures in the evaluation of projects for potential grant proposals.
 (As needed, ICLTC staff, consultant) - 12.
+Coordinate and consult with the five Tribal Governments, specifically, with the Bishop Tribe to develop a grant proposal to the Active Transportation Program (As needed, ICLTC staff, consultant) - 13.
 Review the Pedestrian Facilities Inventory of County, City, and Tribal Government roadways and pursuant to the Americans with Disabilities Act.
 Prioritize projects and search for appropriate funding.
-(As needed, ICLTC staff, consultant) - 13.
+(As needed, ICLTC staff, consultant) - 14.
 Review the County and City-wide Active Regional and Community Plans, Active Transportation Plans.
 Identify suitable projects for potential grant proposal development.
-(Q1-Q4, ICLTC staff, consultant) - 14.
-Coordinate with Caltrans, California Highway Patrol, the public, and Inyo County Sheriff to identify safety concerns, paying special notice to fatal and severe injury collisions.
+(Q1-Q4, ICLTC staff, consultant)

+15. Coordinate with Caltrans, California Highway Patrol, the public, and Inyo County Sheriff to identify safety concerns, paying special notice to fatal and severe injury collisions.
 (Ongoing, as needed, ICLTC staff, consultant)